DataLab: A Unified Platform for LLM-Powered Business Intelligence: Introduction

 In this paper, we introduce \name, a \emph{unified} environment that supports various data tasks throughout the BI workflow, thereby serving different data roles whether they use Markdown, SQL, Python, or no-code, all within a \emph{single} computational notebook.
 We use notebooks as the foundational system due to their popularity in data science~\cite{10035715} and their iterative nature for the BI workflow~\cite{10.14778/3415478.3415557}. \name \space adopts an LLM-based agent framework to integrate LLM assistance seamlessly, and a notebook interface to enable user customization flexibly.

 To improve agents' performance on enterprise-specific BI tasks (for \textbf{C1}), we develop a \textit{Domain Knowledge Incorporation} module, a systematic approach for automated knowledge generation, organization, and utilization.
-It leverages data processing scripts (\eg Python code, SQL queries) within the entire enterprise to extract the knowledge associated with databases/tables/columns, thereby uncovering their common usage patterns.
+It leverages data processing scripts (\eg Python code, SQL queries) within the enterprise to extract knowledge associated with databases/tables/columns, thereby uncovering their common usage patterns.
+This module overcomes the practical challenge of manually integrating external knowledge bases for BI.

 To facilitate information sharing across different tasks (for \textbf{C2}), we design an \textit{Inter-Agent Communication} module, a structured mechanism that goes beyond pure NL to enhance the information representation capabilities of agents.
 It also formulates the information sharing process among agents with a finite state machine (FSM) for a more controlled and efficient flow of communication.

+This module addresses the challenge of effectively and efficiently sharing multi-modal information generated by various agents throughout the BI workflow.

-Finally, to manage LLM contexts within multi-modal notebooks (for \textbf{C3}), we propose a \textit{Cell-based Context Management} module that represents inter-cell dependencies using directed acyclic graphs (DAGs).
-These dependency graphs are dynamically updated in response to user modifications.
-This enables the adaptive selection of pertinent contexts based on specific task requirements, thereby enhancing agents' context utilization efficiency.
+To manage LLM contexts within multi-modal notebooks (for \textbf{C3}), we propose a \textit{Cell-based Context Management} module that represents inter-cell dependencies using directed acyclic graphs (DAGs).
+These dependency graphs are dynamically updated in response to user modifications, enabling the adaptive selection of pertinent contexts based on specific task requirements.